polarityio/arin/README.md

 # Polarity ARIN Integration

-The Polarity AIN integration allows Polarity to search the American Registry of Internet Numbers database to return information about IP addresses.
+The Polarity ARIN integration allows Polarity to search the American Registry of Internet Numbers database to return information about IP addresses.

-## Domain Tools Integration Options
+## ARIN Integration Options

 ### Lookup IPv6 Addresses